In mayor’s races across the U.S., voters divided on questions of public safety, police reform

 Several of the nation’s marquee mayoral races were held in the Rust Belt, where aging cities emerged as a new front in the ideological battles engulfing the Democratic Party.

-On Monday, Walton and her supporters gathered at a newly formed meeting house and bar named after socialist leader Eugene V. Debs on Buffalo’s dilapidated East Side.
+In the closing days of the campaign, political analysts were closely watching Walton’s campaign as a self-described socialist in Buffalo.
 A 39-year-old community organizer, Walton was a teenage mother who dropped out of high school before becoming a nurse.
-In September, Walton shocked many political observers when she defeated Brown (D), who was elected mayor in 2017.
+In September, she shocked many political observers when she defeated Brown (D), who was first elected mayor in 2005.

 Walton’s primary win was seen as a major victory for the far-left wing of the Democratic Party, as well as racial justice protesters who want more spending social services and less on traditional forms of policing.
 Walton has received heavy backing from left-leaning affluent communities on the city’s West Side as well as the East Side.

 “The conditions of concentrated poverty and disadvantage is what allows crime to thrive, and [Brown’s] police department has been unaccountable and opaque,” Walton said in an interview.
-“My public safety plan centers on solving the root causes of crime and also having transparency and accountability.”
+“My public safety plan plant centers on solving the root causes of crime and also having transparency and accountability.”

 But after he lost the primary, Brown launched a write-in campaign, banking on support from moderates and Buffalo residents who oppose reducing funding for police.
 A host of labor unions, including the United Auto Workers and AFSCME, supported Brown, despite Walton’s efforts to win over blue-collar voters.

-As he campaigned Tuesday in a dark, pinstriped suit, Brown said he was optimistic that moderate Democrats “will fight back against this far-left, socialist movement.”
+As he campaigned Tuesday in a dark pinstriped suit, Brown said that moderate Democrats "have to fight back against this far-left, socialist movement.”

-“It’s dividing the party, [and] it’s making it more difficult to get things done at the national level,” said Brown.

-Yet Brown’s path to victory was complicated by the need for his supporters to write-in his name on their ballots.
-His campaign handed out stamps bearing his name for voters to use to minimize potential misspellings (stamps, but not stickers, are allowed for use on ballots in New York state).

-Despite those obstacles, Caitlin Szalkowski, 36, voted for Brown, even though the Democrat likes some of Walton’s ideas.
+Caitlin Szalkowski, 36, voted for Brown, even though the Democrat likes some of Walton’s ideas.

 “The movement she represents make me uneasy,” said Szalkowski, a psychology professor.

-“We have made a lot of progress in the last decade and a half, and there’s a sense of not wanting to see that backslide,” she added.
+“We have made a lot of progress in the last decade and a half, and there’s a sense of not wanting to see that backslide."

 But in Buffalo’s West Side neighborhood of Elmwood Village, where historical homes sit on tree-lined streets named for U.S. states, 26-year-old Sara Rosenblatt said she and many of her friends and co-workers voted for Walton.